-Some courses have weekly scheduled video-conferenced sessions along with online activities while others will be taught entirely online.
-See the course pages and outlines for details about specific courses.
+Scheduled courses will be offered face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face.
+See the course pages and course outlines for details.

 Please contact the School of Liberal Arts or a program advisor for assistance or for more information about COVID-19-related changes to the program and its courses.